 Escape to Fox Island

-If you’d like to get away from town and are looking for both solitude and adventure, then the Fox Island Day Trip is a fantastic option.
-We use a water taxi for transport across the bay to a little cove on the eastern shoreline, near the Fox Island Spit.
+If you are looking for an off-the-beaten-path adventure with a chance to escape the crowds, then our Fox Island Day Trip is a fantastic option.
+We use a small water taxi for transport across Resurrection Bay to a little cove on the eastern shoreline, near the Fox Island Spit.
 The water taxi fits just 6 guests and we do not visit the same location as many of the other large group Fox Island tours.
-Instead, it’s a day of paddling along dramatic seaside cliffs, learning about intertidal critters, and having your pick from an outstanding array of choose-your-own-adventure paddling options along the verdant Resurrection Peninsula.
+Instead, it’s a full day of paddling along dramatic seaside cliffs, learning about intertidal creatures, and taking your pick from an outstanding array of choose-your-own-adventure options.
 The timing for this trip varies depending on the water taxi’s schedule, but it typically runs from 9 am – 5 pm.
-This trip is a favorite of our guides!
+This trip is a guide favorite!

-- These tours are limited to ages 14+
+- Tours are limited to adults, ages 14+

 - Meet other like-minded adventurers